nfdi4plants/ARC-specification/ISA-XLSX.md

-# ISA-Tab format
+# ISA-XLSX format

 For detail on ISA framework terminology, please read the [ISA Abstract Model specification](isamodel.md).

-This document describes the ISA Abstract Model reference implementation specified in the ISA-Tab format.
-ISA-Tab files are [tab separated value](https://en.wikipedia.org/wiki/Tab-separated_values) (tsv) files, with specific labeled column structures specified below.
+This document describes the ISA Abstract Model reference implementation specified in the ISA-XLSX format.
+The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
+Conceptually, using the terminology of the Spreadsheet ML specification [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.
+Every worksheet MUST contain one table object storing the metadata.
+Comments or auxillary information MAY be stored alongside with table objects in a worksheet.

-Below we provide the schemas and the content rules for valid ISA-Tab documents.
-Full examples of ISA content as ISA-Tab can be found in the ISA datasets repository, here [https://git.io/vD1vC](https://git.io/vD1vC) We recommend that you study these examples to better understand the structure of ISA-Tab documents.
+Below we provide the schemas and the content rules for valid ISA-XLSX documents.

 ## Format

-ISA-Tab uses three types of file to capture the experimental metadata:
+ISA-XLSX uses three types of file to capture the experimental metadata:
-: - Investigation file
+  - Investigation file
   - Study file
   - Assay file (with associated data files)